codeclou/docker-atlassian-jira-data-center/8.3.0/README.md

 &nbsp;

-**(5) Scale Up Cluster - Add JIRA® Nodes**
+**(5) Scale Up Cluster - Add Jira Nodes**

-Now that our first JIRA® Node is fully working we add additional nodes to our existing cluster.
+Now that our first Jira Node is fully working we add additional nodes to our existing cluster.

 ```bash
 manage-jira-cluster-8.3.0.sh --action update --scale 3
 ```

-This will **add two additional JIRA® Nodes** and reconfigure the loadbalancer automatically.
+This will **add two additional Jira Nodes** and reconfigure the loadbalancer automatically.

 Wait again several minutes and now check if all nodes are active and alive under `System`  → `System Info` and search for `Cluster Nodes`